luau-lang/luau/docs/_pages/syntax.md

 ## If-then-else expressions

-In addition to supporting standard if *statements*, luau has added support for if *expressions*.
+In addition to supporting standard if *statements*, Luau adds support for if *expressions*.
 Syntactically, `if-then-else` expressions look very similar to if statements.
 However instead of conditionally executing blocks of code, if expressions conditionally evaluate expressions and return the value produced as a result.
 Also, unlike if statements, if expressions do not terminate with the `end` keyword.

 Here is a simple example of an `if-then-else` expression:
 ```lua